 Recycling with Fastcarb

-Demolition and construction waste is the biggest type of waste in Europe in terms of volume, making up thirty percent of landfills.
+Demolition construction materials are the biggest type of waste in Europe in terms of volume, making up thirty percent of landfills.

 To create a more circular economy, recycled building materials present a big opportunity.
 But there’s a snag: “We have to be sure that recycled materials offer the same performance as new ones,” explains Xavier Guillot, Head of Product Certification and Standards, Holcim France: “For example the coarser parts of recycled aggregates can be more easily reused in concrete, but finer ones like sand are more porous and could potentially lower the properties of the final product.”